NASA’s moon rocket moved to launch pad for 1st test flight

 CAPE CANAVERAL, Fla.
 (AP) — NASA’s new moon rocket arrived at the launch pad Wednesday ahead of its debut flight in less than two weeks.

-The 322-foot (98-meter) rocket emerged from its mammoth hangar late Tuesday night, drawing crowds of Kennedy Space Center workers.
+The 322-foot (98-meter) rocket emerged from its mammoth hangar late Tuesday night, drawing crowds of Kennedy Space Center workers, many of whom were not yet born when NASA sent astronauts to the moon a half-century ago.
 It took nearly 10 hours for the rocket to make the four-mile trip to the pad, pulling up at sunrise.

 NASA is aiming for an Aug.
 29 liftoff for the lunar test flight.
-No one will be inside the crew capsule atop the rocket, just three mannequins — test dummies swarming with sensors to measure radiation and vibration.
+No one will be inside the crew capsule atop the rocket, just three mannequins swarming with sensors to measure radiation and vibration.

 The capsule will fly around the moon in a distant orbit for a couple weeks, before heading back for a splashdown in the Pacific.
 The entire flight should last six weeks.